redhat-cop/container-native-spring-postgresql/istio/README.md

 * Add necessary permissions.
 * Deploy Istio components.

-You should pull down Istio onto your local drive, and you can run `curl -L https://git.io/getLatestIstio | sh -` which will also get you access to istioctl in the bin directory, which will be needed for other parts of this system.
+You should pull down Istio onto your local drive, and you can run `curl -L https://git.io/getLatestIstio | sh -` which will also get you access to `istioctl` in the bin directory, which will be needed for other parts of this system installation.

 ```
 oc new-project istio-system